junip/jirax/README.md

 A CLI tool for [JIRA](`https://www.atlassian.com/software/jira`) for day to day usage with JIRA.Speed up your JIRA activity with this CLI tool.
+Manage all jira related things from CLI itself. i.e move issues , assign issues to another jira user instantly using this tool.

 ![Interface](assets/terminal.png?raw=true "CLI Help Preview")